 And that has made all the difference.

 The reason why we are recalling the poem here?
-Because that is exactly thoughts that will cross your mind.
+Because that thought will cross your mind.

 The temple dedicated to Lord Hanuman is atop Anjanadri Hill.
 To climb the hill, there are two routes, both require you to climb approximately 500-600 steps to reach the top.